naeem-gitonga/image-server/README.md

 # copy the one that starts with "192."
 ```

-Open a new terminal session on your local machine (localhost):
+Open a new terminal session on your local machine (localhost), perform
+ a `scp`:
 ```
 $  scp [username]@[ip-address-from-above]:/path/to/file/ /path/to/destination
 ```